sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/66_68_Express_Router.md

 - The router path trimming feature assumes all paths in the router have a common prefix.
 - The router can be used without the path trimming feature also (i.e. don't specify a path while registering).
 This is actually the better way to do multi-file middleware/route organization (instead of using `express()` to make the child - see [code](https://github.com/exemplar-codes/express-app-academind/commit/2be76a9c2fb4c542967cd94e568f40367f17e2d8)).
 - Don't *call* the imported router when registering.
 A middleware is specified using a callback (since `express() or express.Router()` return a callback functions with attached attributes).
 	- This is a common mistake since plugable middlewares *seem to be called* - `app.use(express.json())` or `app.use(express.static())`.
-These entities need to be called since they're not actually a middleware (callback), but a function that returns a configured middleware (callback), based if any arguments are passed.
+These entities need to be called since they're not actually a middleware (callback), but a function that returns a configured middleware (callback), based on the arguments are passed.
 	- [Code](https://github.com/unclassified-repos/academind-nodejs-assignment-2/commit/b0cd454943d3681bc5a642778c6109782e6b7877)
 	- The error message from Express.js is quite useless, BTW.
 FIXME: discuss about better error message for this case, on the Express.js project site.